ashwinisukale/Ledgers/README.md

 - check if its the date issue which is why we are not showing any data on UI
 - which jobs we run daily, are there any changes done on that backgound job

+Followup: email customer for the update on the issue

 ### 2. Email writting